 History, drama and legend of Salvatierra Hospital: Theatre director Mario Rey presents what is described as a multisensory production at 8 p.m. at Casa de Cultura del Estado, Calle Madero 825 between Salvatierra and Torre Iglesias.
 Admission is limited, so you may want to reserve your spot in advance.
 For more information, drop by the Casa de Cultura del Estado or phone (612) 122 90 40.

 SUNDAY, OCT.
 30

 Daylight Savings Time ends in La Paz: It’s “Spring forward, fall back,” so enjoy an extra hour of sleep as the clock rolls back from 2 a.m. to 1 a.m. this morning in most parts of Mexico.
-Most of the U.S. and Canada, along with Mexican communities that border the U.S., change their clocks one week later on Sunday, Nov.
+Most of the U.S. and Canada — along with Mexican communities that border the U.S. — change the clocks Sunday, Nov.
 6.

 Nov.
 1-2, Festival de Día de Muertos: This two-evening festival celebrates The Day of the Dead.
 Both nights there will be a display of altars to the dead, a competition for those dressed as Catrinas and Calaveras, children’s workshops, traditional foods, graphics exhibition and entertainment all evening on stage.
 It’s a huge family event, a great La Paz tradition, and it’s free.
 The festival gets underway at 6 p.m. and picks up speed during the evening at the Esplanada de la Unidad Cultural Prof. Jesús Castro Agúndez, which is between Altamirano and Heroes de Independencia, and between Navarro and Legaspi (the same site as Teatro de la Ciudad).

 Program for Tuesday, Nov.
 1:

 18:00 Compañía Danza Allegro, Huapango de Pablo Moncayo